SBLLB/Fizzbuzz_in_IO/README.md

 The Counting Game
 ------------------

-This method was written using Io following a mornings introduction to the prototype-based programming language.
+This method was written in Io following a mornings introduction to the prototype-based programming language.
+This was during week 4 at Makers Academy.ß

 ### How it works